nibreh/yellow-plugin-streamlist/README.md

 ## How to use Streamlist plugin?

+Use [player] shortcut to display the HTML5 audio tag player.

-First you must create your playlist with some radio streams using the `[streamlist]` shortcut like this:
+Then you must create your playlist with some radio streams using the `[streamlist]` shortcut.

+Following arguments are available:

+STREAMURL = url of the radio stream
+STREAMNAME = name of the radio - wrap multiple words into quotes

     [streamlist http://stream0.wfmu.org/freeform-128k WFMU]
     [streamlist http://stream0.wfmu.org/ichiban "Ichiban Rock and Soul"]